okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/aspnet/configlocations.md

 * Application or project’s root directory

-> **Note:** If you're using the **IISExpress** debugger (recommended) in Visual Studio to run your application, the location of the `okta.yaml` file needs to be in the following location: `{IIS Express install location}\IIS Express` (for example, `C:\Program Files (x86)\IIS Express\okta.yaml`)
+> **Note:** If you're using the **IISExpress** debugger (recommended) in Visual Studio to run your app, the location of the `okta.yaml` file needs to be in the following location: `{IIS Express install location}\IIS Express` (for example, `C:\Program Files (x86)\IIS Express\okta.yaml`)